-Are you tired of seeing duplicate photos cluttering your iPhone’s storage?
-These can take up valuable space and make it difficult for you to manage your image library.
+Tired of seeing duplicate photos cluttering your iPhone’s storage?
+These can take up a lot of space and make it difficult to manage your image library.
+We will show you several (5 to be exact) methods you can use to put this problem behind you.
+Let’s start.

 Why Do Duplicate iPhone Photos Appear?